 In this article, we feature an inspirational mix of a variety of National Parks that you can visit in January.
 From the wintery sceneries of Rocky Mountain National Park in Colorado, surreal landscapes of White Sands National Park in New Mexico, to dreamy beaches in the south – there’s truly something for everyone on this list.

 Good to know: For this inspirational post for National Parks to visit in January, we also asked the opinions of other travel writers.
 They share some of their favorite American National Parks that they visited in January and offer experience-based tips for your trip.
+We also included some of our personal suggestions.
 Take a look!